Reptar-IT/Dice-roll/README.md

 # Dice Roll
-A dice game.
+A fun dice game.
+Invite a friend, discover who is the lucky one.

 # What I learned
-- DOM Manipulation
-- Conditionals and loops
+- JavaScript DOM Manipulation using conditionals and loops